 What is Alzheimer's disease?

 Alzheimer's is a disease that causes dementia, or loss of brain function.
-It affects the parts of the brain that deal with memory, thought, and language.
+It affects the parts of the brain that are important for memory, thought, and language.

 Mutations in genes found on chromosomes 1, 14, and 21 are linked to rarer forms of the disease, which strike earlier in life.